 It is the same way with perception.
 Infants stare; they cock their heads to listen.
 As the Toronto psychologist Daniel Berlyne noted, infants begin by closely attending to simple patterns.
 As they grow older, they become interested in more and more complex displays, staring with special fascination at incongruities, asymmetries, and the like.
 This is perceptual play.
 Looking at things that display significant patterns is good because it develops perceptual skill.
 As we grow to adulthood, the patterns that give us pleasure are more complex than when we start out.
 As infants, we might begin by staring at checker-boards; as adults, we are moved by the mysteries of complex landscapes and search for meaning in the starry sky.

-Evolution has made it such play pleasurable even when there is no other point, and to an extent even when there are important competing demands.
-Aesthetic pleasure is the fun of perceptual play.
-This complements a suggestion made by the neuroscientist, Semir Zeki: Art, he says, is a search for “constant, lasting, essential and enduring features of objects, surfaces, faces, situations.”
+Aesthetic pleasure is the fun of perceptual play; it is valuable because it develops perceptual skill.
+This complements a suggestion made by the British neuroscientist, Semir Zeki: Art, he says, is a search for “constant, lasting, essential and enduring features of objects, surfaces, faces, situations.”
 I want to add that the objects we pleasurably gaze at are those that that afford us a rich field for such a search.
 We begin our lives by taking pleasure in looking and listening to things; by this pleasurable activity we learn how to perceive.
 This is how our aesthetic capacities get off the ground.

-But why should adults find perceptual play fun?
-It’s possible that adults are programmed to keep liking it in part to help motivate them to play with their children.
-But this explanation is not available for solitary play, so, why don’t adults stop experiencing pleasure in perceptual contemplation?
+Now, why should adults find perceptual play fun?
 Aren’t they done learning how to perceive?
+More importantly, what is the value of the sophisticated perceptual discriminations that connoisseurs bring to art?
+Surely, we do not gaze for hours at a painting by Bosch or by Klimt simply in order to hone our ecological perception skills.
+And what is the value of artistic form?
+Why is it aesthetically salient?